National Book Award Winner

 Summary

-In a Beirut apartment, sixty-three-year-old Raja—a gay philosophy teacher and self-described gullible man—lives with his demanding octogenarian mother, who regards his desire for privacy as a personal affront.
-When an invitation to an American writing residency arrives in the wake of cascading national disasters—the civil war, the 2019 liquidity crisis, COVID-19, and the 2020 port explosion—Raja is forced to recount, in non-linear nested stories, the very betrayals and catastrophes he wishes to escape.
+In a Beirut apartment, sixty three year old Raja — a gay philosophy teacher who describes himself as gullible — lives with his demanding octogenarian mother, who regards his desire for privacy as a personal affront.
+When an invitation to an American writing residency arrives in the wake of cascading national disasters — the civil war, the 2019 liquidity crisis, COVID-19, and the 2020 port explosion — Raja is forced to recount, in nonlinear nested stories, the very betrayals and catastrophes he wishes to escape.
 Alameddine holds grief and absurdity in the same breath, producing a novel that is, improbably and defiantly, very funny.

 Historical Context & Significance

-Alameddine's win was celebrated as a landmark for Arab American literature; the novel's tonal balance—comic yet catastrophe-saturated—drew comparisons to José Saramago and Naguib Mahfouz.
+Alameddine's win was celebrated as a landmark for Arab American literature; the novel's tonal balance — comic yet saturated with catastrophe — drew comparisons to José Saramago and Naguib Mahfouz.